Judge dismisses sole criminal charge against Andrew Cuomo

 The local sheriff filed the misdemeanor complaint in October, two months after Cuomo resigned from office.

-Albany County District Attorney David Soares told Trexler this week that although the aide was credible, and some evidence supported her account, he believed he couldn’t win a conviction in court.
+Albany County District Attorney David Soares said this week that although the aide was credible, and some evidence supported her account, he believed he couldn’t win a conviction.

 The aide, Brittany Commisso, said Cuomo slid his hand up her blouse and grabbed her breast when they were alone in an office at the mansion.